effad/ValidatorFX/README.md

       .decorates(userTextField)
 This line tells ValidatorFX to decorate the text field itself.
 You can call decorates multiple times if you want multiple nodes to be decorated.

-      .install();
+      .immediate();
-The check is activated by this line.
+The check is declared immediate by this line which means it will be evaluated constantly and `userTextField` will be decorated as soon as the check condition changes.
+Without this line you can validate on submit.

 Here's a screenshot of the example in action:

 ![Screenshot of MinimalExample](images/MinimalDemo.png)

-To see more features and Details have a look at [ValidatorFXDemo.java](src/test/java/net/synedra/validatorfx/demo/ValidatorFXDemo.java)
+To see more features and Details have a look at [ValidatorFXDemo.java](src/test/java/net/synedra/validatorfx/demo/ValidatorFXDemo.java) and the other files in the demo folder.